 Do you have a raised PSA level?
 Been experiencing symptoms relating to prostate issues?
 Are you now in a position of needing further investigations to determine whether you have prostate cancer?

-You may be in the position of having forthcoming PCA3 and trans-rectal ultrasound test or have already had these test done.
-If a biopsy has now been suggested and you have been told a mpMRI scan is not available, there is a long wait for this test or have not had this option mentioned, we are here to help and advise you.
+You may be in the position of having forthcoming PCA3 and trans-rectal ultrasound test or have already had these tests done.
+If a biopsy has now been suggested but you have been told a mpMRI scan is not available, there is a long wait for this test, or you have not had this option mentioned, we are here to help and advise you.

-As a group of urology consultants along with utilising HIFU Focal Therapy as a treatment for prostate cancer whenever appropriate, we have also been using mpMRI scans as a diagnosis aid since its inception.
+Alongside utilising HIFU Focal Therapy as a treatment for prostate cancer whenever appropriate, our Urological Consultants have been using mpMRI scans as a diagnostic aid since its inception.

 A 3T mpMRI scan can be carried out for men with an elevated PSA level before a biopsy.
 This can pinpoint exactly where any areas of interest are located and allow for much more targeted biopsies, which are no longer carried out through the rectum.

 The combination of MRI and new precision biopsies has led to a paradigm shift in the way prostate cancer can be diagnosed or ruled out.

 Until recently, the usual method of determining if your symptoms and raised PSA levels were due to prostate cancer was to perform a biopsy of the prostate.
 The biopsies performed are called a TRUS (trans-rectal ultrasound) biopsy or a transperineal biopsy.